 EVALUATION OF SUSPECTED RELAPSE OR RESISTANCE

 Definitions — After initial therapy, patients are followed at routine intervals to monitor for treatment-related complications and relapse.
 At these visits, patients are evaluated with a history, physical examination, and blood work.
 Imaging studies are reserved for the evaluation of suspected relapse.
-(See "Initial treatment of limited stage (I/II) follicular lymphoma", section on 'Long-term management' and "Initial treatment of advanced stage (III/IV) follicular lymphoma", section on 'Long-term management'.)
+(See "Initial treatment of limited stage (I/II) follicular lymphoma", section on 'Surveillance for relapse' and "Initial treatment of advanced stage (III/IV) follicular lymphoma", section on 'Long-term management'.)

 Progressive disease (PD) or relapse after complete remission (CR) most commonly presents as asymptomatic enlargement of the lymph nodes, liver, or spleen.
 PD or relapse after CR reflects the appearance of any new lesion, a 50 percent increase in the longest diameter of a previously identified lesion, or new/recurrent involvement of the bone marrow (table 1).
 Not all patients with PD or relapsed disease require imaging studies or biopsy at the time of progression: